-CTOS is restructuring from three reporting segments to two segments beginning Q1 2026, driven by CEO's reassessment of performance measurement and resource allocation.
+CTOS is restructuring from three reporting segments (ERS, TES, APS) to two segments (SER and STEM) beginning Q1 2026, reflecting a CEO-driven reassessment of performance evaluation and resource allocation.

 Cash position surged 64.9% — strong cash generation or capital raise providing significant financial cushion.